aws/aws-cdk/packages/aws-cdk/README.md

 ![Diagram of Garbage Collection algorithm](/packages/aws-cdk/images/garbage-collection.png)

+#### Theoretical Race Condition with `REVIEW_IN_PROGRESS` stacks

+When gathering stack templates, we are currently ignoring `REVIEW_IN_PROGRESS` stacks as no stack template is available during the time the stack is in that state.
+However, stacks in `REVIEW_IN_PROGRESS` have already passed through the asset uploading step, where it either uploads new assets or ensures that the asset exists.
+Therefore it is possible that an isolated asset is about to be referenced again, and garbage collection has no way of knowing which assets are in that situation.
+This situation can result in a failed deployment where the mitigation is to redeploy, as the asset upload step will be able to reupload the missing asset.

+In practice, this race condition is only for a specific edge case and unlikely to happen but please open an issue if you think that this has happened to your stack.

 ### `cdk doctor`

 Inspect the current command-line environment and configurations, and collect information that can be useful for